Biden and Trump face off in first 2024 presidential debate – DW – 06/28/2024

 "Neither candidate can afford to lose this first debate," DW's Washington correspondent Ines Pohl said.

-Uniquely, the debate will be held without a studio audience, and with microphones that producers can switch off to stop the candidates speaking over one another.
+Uniquely, the debate was held without a studio audience, and with microphones that producers can switch off to stop the candidates speaking over one another.

-The debate is also taking place early, before either party holds their congress where they are all but certain to name Biden as their official presidential candidates.
+The debate also took place early, before either party holds their congress where they are all but certain to name Biden and Trump as their official presidential candidates.

 What are the issues?

-The sitting and former presidents are expected to clash on reproductive rights and illegal immigration, with the wars in Gaza and Ukraine also expected to come up.
+The sitting and former presidents clashed on reproductive rights and illegal immigration, as well as the wars in Gaza and Ukraine.

-The 81-year-old Biden faces speculation about his mental sharpness, and whether he will be able to guide the country amid multiple world crises.
+The 81-year-old Biden came into the debate amid speculation about his mental sharpness, and whether he will be able to guide the country amid multiple world crises.

-Meanwhile, 78-year-old Trump will likely face questions about his recent felony conviction as he aims to convince millions of Americans that he is suitable to be president again.
+Meanwhile, 78-year-old Trump has attracted attention over his recent felony conviction, while he aims to convince millions of Americans that he is suitable to be president again.

 Trump enjoys a modest enthusiasm advantage compared to Biden.